-- A. The Schedule of Expenditures of Federal Awards is a summary of the cash activity of the Organization's federal awards and does not present transactions that would be included in financial statements of the Organization presented on the accrual basis of accounting, as contemplated by accounting principles generally accepted in the United States of America. - B. Expenditures on this schedule reconcile with amounts reported in the financial statements and the financial reports submitted to the Michigan Department of Education. - C. The amounts reported on the R7120, Grants Section Auditors' Report, reconcile with this schedule. - D. Iosco Regional Education Service Agency did not elect to use a flat de minimus rate of 10% of modified total direct costs for their indirect cost rate.
+- A. Expenditures reported on the schedule of federal expenditures are reported on the modified accrual basis of accounting.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance, where in certain types of expenditures are not allowable or are limited as a reimbursement.
+Cash received is recorded on the cash basis.
+Revenues are recognized when qualifying expenditures have been incurred and all grant requirements have been met. - B. Expenditures on this schedule reconcile with amounts reported in the financial statements and the financial reports submitted to the Michigan Department of Education. - C. Management has utilized the MDE NexSys Grant Auditor Report (GAR) in preparing the Schedule of Expenditures of Federal Awards. - D. The amounts reported on the Recipient Entitlement Balance Report, or PAL Report, agree with this schedule for USDA donated food commodities and are reported in the Cash Receipts column. - E. Expenditures include spoilage or pilferage. - F. losco Regional Educational Service Agency did not elect to use a flat de minimis rate of 10% of modified total direct costs for their indirect cost rate.